 following is some analysis of the width 100 case, total stability over all 100 samples obtained at ~120 iterations. there are 2 graphs. the two different nonconvergence/ adjustment cases (a), (b) are plotted in red, green respectively.
 1st graph is the density of points that are resampled. the algorithm tends to alternate between the (a), (b) regimes and focus on resampling increasing density points although there is a “late” resampling of points over a wide range of densities right before convergence. the 2nd graph is the ‘wr_e’ values that are adjusted. it goes through alternating expansions and contractions. these graphs are somewhat reminiscent of some other older experiments that would traverse the collatz reverse tree and lead to alternating regimes.

-it is a unequivocal “godsend” to find even a heuristic function that works and hence am reporting all this immediately, “as is”. however suspect immediately that there could be some improvements on this convergence technique. it appears that sometimes the algorithm gets focused on changing only a few of the same-(high-)density points for the (b) resampling, sometimes only 1, a “precarious” position with high potential for the dreaded “paint into corner/ trap”. it looks like the algorithm could possibly get stuck doing so. it did once get stuck on only changing the “max-density” seed which had “pure” density=1 and therefore was not able to alter that seed, and so changed the code slightly (in
+it is a unequivocal “godsend” to find even a heuristic function that works, esp considering how nontrivial it is to increase stability, and hence am reporting all this immediately, “as is”, somewhat rough. however suspect immediately that there could be some improvements on this convergence technique. it appears that sometimes the algorithm gets focused on changing only a few of the same-(high-)density points for the (b) resampling, sometimes only 1, a “precarious” position with high potential for the dreaded “paint into corner/ trap”. it looks like the algorithm could possibly get stuck doing so. it did once get stuck on only changing the “max-density” seed which had “pure” density=1 and therefore was not able to alter that seed, and so changed the code slightly (in

 dist method) so that the density=1 case is excluded (this amounts to randomly locating a 0 bit in a otherwise full run of 1s).